File filters in Microsoft Defender for Cloud Apps

 Quarantined – If the file quarantined by the service.
 For example, show me all files that are quarantined.

-You can also set the policy to run on specific files by setting the Apply to filter.
+When creating a policy, you can also set it to run on specific files by setting the Apply to filter.
 Filter to either all files, selected folders (subfolders included), or all files excluding selected folders.
 Then select the files or folders that are relevant.

 After Defender for Cloud Apps has identified files as posing a malware or DLP risk, we recommend you investigate the files.
 If you determine the files are safe, you can authorize them.
 Authorizing a file removes it from the malware detection report and suppresses future matches on this file.